 Aliso Viejo is one of the best family-friendly neighborhoods in Orange County.
 The city’s school district, Capistrano Unified, was given an A+ overall Niche grade.
 Capistrano Unified School District has a graduation rate of 97%.
-There are a total of 33 elementary schools, 3 K-8 schools, 10 middle schools, 6 comprehensive high schools, 5 charter schools and 8 alternative schools and programs.
+There are a total of 33 elementary schools, three K-8 schools, 10 middle schools, six comprehensive high schools, five charter schools, and eight alternative schools and programs.

-According to one study, out of 334 locations across California, this city ranked number 8 in the final ranking.
+According to one study, out of 334 locations across California, this city ranked number 8.
 The organization looked for areas with more than 20,000 residents that offered the best combination of affordability, quality of schools, family friendly environments, and future growth and prosperity.
-What makes Aliso Viejo more appealing is that it also makes the list for one of the safest and affordable areas in the OC.
+What makes Aliso Viejo even more appealing is that it also makes the list as one of the safest and most affordable areas in the OC.
 Master-planned Aliso Viejo is a suburb that provides clean living and a quiet atmosphere to its residents.

 Irvine is one of the higher-priced cities for families, but it has been ranked as one of the safest cities in the country and the school district is one of the best in the region.
 Students in Irvine score very high on the API (Academic Performance Index) tests.
-This is the third largest city in Orange County with 277,453 residents, and the colleges located here are UC Irvine and Irvine Community College.
+This is the third largest city in Orange County with over 270,000 residents, and the colleges located here are UC Irvine and Irvine Community College.
 Irvine Unified School District has received an A+ for an Overall Niche Grade.
-There are currently 33,373 students in grades K-12, and according to state test scores, 78% of students are proficient in reading and 75% of students are proficient in math.
+There are more than 33,000 students in grades K-12, and according to state test scores, 78% of students are proficient in reading and 75% of students are proficient in math.

 Another favorite is the Irvine Spectrum Center which features the Giant Wheel that consists of 52,000 energy-efficient LED lights that brightens the night with spectacular view of high-tech color schemes.
 The Spectrum features over 100 stores, restaurants, and entertainment destinations like the Improv, Dave & Busters, Edwards IMAX Theaters, and more.